tcytra/enraiged-laravel/README.md

 **Send Login Change Notification**

-This configuration option is `false` by default and should be set to `true` if the application maintainer wants to send a notification to user when any changes are made to their login credentials.
+This configuration option is `false` by default and should be set to `true` if the application maintainer wants to send a notification to the user when any changes are made to their login credentials.

 The .env equivalent is SEND_LOGIN_CHANGE=true|false.

+**Send Login Address Notification**

+This configuration option is `false` by default and should be set to `true` if the application maintainer wants to send a notification to the user when a login is detected from a new ip address.

+This configuration option requires 'track_ip_addresses' is enabled.

+The .env equivalent is SEND_LOGIN_ADDRESS=true|false.

 **Send Welcome Notification**